arnoson/kirby-auto-srcset/README.md

 and tries to create the resulting images in roughly 20kb file sizes steps.
 20kb seems to be a good value for responsive images but you can adjust it in the plugin's config.

+## Quality
+By default the plugin will create the images with 80% quality as this seems to enough for most uses cases.
+You can adjust the quality in the [configuration](#configuration).

 ## Configuration
 All options can either be set in the config or passed to the `autoSrcset` method.